awkward/awesome-netherlands-events/README.md

 - [Webcrafters](https://webcrafters.xyz) - Biweekly meetup where you can work on your sideproject.

 ## Utrecht
-- [The Kick 030](http://www.thekick030.nl) - A two monthly event with talks about the creative industry.
+- [The Kick 030](http://www.thekick030.nl) - Two monthly event with talks about the creative industry.
 - [Creative Show-off](http://creativeshowoff.nl) - Pitch your idea/business while drinking a beer.

 ## Everywhere